 - LightGBM offers good accuracy with integer-encoded categorical features.
 LightGBM applies Fisher (1958) to find the optimal split over categories as described here.
 This often performs better than one-hot encoding. - Use categorical_feature to specify the categorical features.
-Refer to the parameter categorical_feature in Parameters. - Categorical features will be cast to int32 (integer codes will be extracted from pandas categoricals in the Python-package) so they must be encoded as non-negative integers (negative values will be treated as missing) less than Int32.MaxValue (2147483647).
-It is best to use a contiguous range of integers started from zero.
-Floating point numbers in categorical features will be rounded towards 0. - Use min_data_per_group, cat_smooth to deal with over-fitting (when #data is small or #category is large). - For a categorical feature with high cardinality (#category is large), it often works best to treat the feature as numeric, either by simply ignoring the categorical interpretation of the integers or by embedding the categories in a low-dimensional numeric space.
+Refer to the parameter categorical_feature in Parameters. - Categorical features must be encoded as non-negative integers (int) less than Int32.MaxValue (2147483647).
+It is best to use a contiguous range of integers started from zero. - Use min_data_per_group, cat_smooth to deal with over-fitting (when #data is small or #category is large). - For a categorical feature with high cardinality (#category is large), it often works best to treat the feature as numeric, either by simply ignoring the categorical interpretation of the integers or by embedding the categories in a low-dimensional numeric space.